Energy rates can be confusing. There are variable (floating) rates, fixed rates and regulated rates.

 Historical Average Alberta Natural Gas Rates

-You’ll notice that the regulated and variable rates for natural gas are significantly less than the fixed rates on the market.
+You’ll notice that the variable rates for natural gas are usually less than the fixed rates on the market.

 Historical Average Alberta Electricity Rates

-You’ll also notice that the fixed and regulated rates for electricity are much lower than the variable rate.
+You’ll also notice that the fixed rates for electricity are much lower than the variable rate.